Zudest/KingdomDuels/content/rules.md

 **Alter Monster Types**: A specific group of types that is exclusive to Alter Monsters.
 - **Ascended**: A monster that embraces the holy power to its fullest and is transformed by it.
 - **Eldritch**: A monster transformed in a living horror through unnatural powers beyond human comprehension.
+- **Fallen**: A monster that has fallen to the allure of dark powers and is transformed by them.
+- **Knighted**: A non-warrior monster now turned into a knight.
 - **Metalized**: A monster covered in an alloy that turns a biological being into a metallic/technological version of itself.
 - **Swarm**: A group or copies/clones of a single monster, represented as multiple monsters on the very same card.
 - **Timeshifted**: An older or younger version of a particular monster, in a different point in time.